k-ankobia/CV/README.md

 - Postgres, MongoDB, Firebase, Sequelize

-MEng in Electronics & Electrical Engineering: Loughborough University ( 2012 - 2017)
+#### MEng in Electronics & Electrical Engineering: Loughborough University ( 2012 - 2017)
+Relevant modules: Software & Programming, Computer Security, Digital Electronics & Computer Networks.

 Studying MEng Electronics & Electrical engineering developed my creative problem solving and analytical skills.
 These are exemplified in my final year project, for which I applied technical skills in digital logic design, software and hardware to build a [remote-controlled autonomous car](https://github.com/k-ankobia/RC-Self-Driving-Car).

-Relevant modules: Software & Programming, Computer Security & Computer Networks

-Masters Project: “A Platform for Evaluating Algorithms for Autonomous Cars”

 ## Professional experience

 #### Electrical Engineering Consultant (London) 2015 – 2018

--During my 3 years working as an engineering consultant at AECOM, ranked number 1 in the Engineering News Record, I liaised with stakeholders and designed engineering solutions to meet the scope of their requirements.
+During my 3 years working as an engineering consultant at AECOM, ranked number 1 in the Engineering News Record, I liaised with stakeholders and designed engineering solutions to meet the scope of their requirements.

 - Collaborated with Engineers, Contractors and Architects to design of electrical infrastructure for commercial building projects.
 - Developed models and calculations to carry out load assessment, cost planning, circuiting and security to deliver effective professional services and drive efficient solutions.
 - Took ownership of electrical design and created effective 3D models to support calculations of the 285,000 sq ft ‘Beagle House’ infrastructure development scheme using building modelling software.